Hosting a virtual summit is one of the fastest ways to exponentially grow your email list, build authority, and generate sales online.

 Start with these people to get a few names and then you can use these as social proof when you ask more people.

-Step 3: Work Your Way Up
+Step 3: Work your way up

 Once you’ve got some confirmed speakers, other people will be more likely to want to take part in your summit too.